Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both

 Lenders may withdraw access to the reserve for many reasons, such as citing high interest rates or an ‘adverse’ property market, for example.
-Of course, there are some exceptions - for example, there are lenders who can guarantee that their loan will be available for a set amount of time.
+Of course, there are some exceptions – for example, there are lenders who can guarantee that their loan will be available for a set amount of time.

 That said, it’s also worth noting that a lender is not actually obliged to offer you a withdrawal.
 Like with any mortgage, they may refuse if they have concerns over your use of the funds.

 There’s usually no fees for making a withdrawal, and no new set-up fees.
 However, there’s often minimum and maximum quantities that can be taken out in one go.
-This varies by lender, but on the low end can be around £500, going up to £6,000 with some lenders.
+This varies from lender-to-lender, but on the low end can be around £500, going up to £6,000 with some lenders.

 The rate of interest is often set at the time of each withdrawal.
-However, whilst the rate is fixed, it can vary over time.
+However, while the rate is fixed, it can vary over time.
 As a result, you could end up with a series of different fixed rates on a number of separate borrowings.
 Some people, understandably, find this confusing and, as a result, hard to keep track of.

 Below you’ll find answers to some common drawdown mortgage FAQs.

-You can’t get a drawdown mortgage on a self build property, because a self build mortgage is a kind of drawdown mortgage in itself.
+Unfortunately, you can’t get a drawdown mortgage on a self-build property.
+This is because a self-build mortgage is a kind of drawdown mortgage in itself.

-In a self build mortgage, a lender agrees to offer you a certain amount for the property, releasing it in stages as you progress in the construction.
+With a self-build mortgage, a lender agrees to offer you a certain amount for the property, releasing it in stages as you progress in the construction.
 So the real difference here is that the lender decides when to release the funds, instead of you.

 How long does it typically take to drawdown mortgage funds?